-Born into a family of all sisters, Nira’s parents dedicated her at a young age to a life of ritualized prostitution.
-The hoped their gods and goddesses would bless them for their sacrifice.
-After dedication, these girls continue to live in their family’s home where they are used for sex by anyone in the village.
-It’s sexual servitude and it’s horrific.
+Born into a family of all sisters, Nira’s parents dedicated her at a young age to a life of ritualized sex abuse.
+After the dedication, these girls continue to live in their family’s home where they are used for sex by anyone in the village.
+It’s sexual servitude, it’s illegal, and it’s horrific.

 Nira became the only source of income for her family.
 Her father suffers from TB and her mother from severe breathing problems.
 She also supports her older sister, whose husband left her with a small child at home.
 She herself has two children of her own.
 She lived a life of great suffering and internal shame.

 But in the midst of that darkness, Freedom Fighters found her!
 Freedom Fighters are women who have broken out of this system.
 They are on the lookout for women lost and abused and alone.
 They found Nira.
 Their grace and kindness warmed Nira’s heart and after several months of relationship building, Nira followed their invitation to freedom!
 Thanks be to God!